Labrador Health

 Think carefully before making the decision!

-The head of the femur should be
+The head of the femur must be

 perfectly integrated into the pool